UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Flat rate plans offer set prices for usage tiers, but picking the wrong tier can lead to penalties or overpayment.

-When you sign up for a flat rate plan, the provider typically offers different “tiers” or “buckets” based on your home’s estimated usage.
-For example, you might see a plan that costs $150 per month for usage up to 1,000 kWh, or a plan that costs $250 per month for usage up to 2,000 kWh.
-As long as your total electricity consumption for the billing cycle stays within that specific tier, your bill will be exactly the advertised price.
+When you sit down to sign up for a flat rate plan, the provider typically offers different “tiers” or “buckets” tailored to your home’s historically estimated usage.
+For example, you might see a plan that costs an unyielding $150 per month for usage up to 1,000 kWh, or a larger tier that costs $250 per month for usage up to 2,000 kWh.
+As long as your total electricity consumption for the 30-day billing cycle stays within that specific tier, your final invoice will be exactly the advertised dollar amount.

-This structure works well if your usage is consistent.
-It simplifies the process of comparing electricity rates because you don’t have to calculate price per kWh multiplied by your usage.
-Instead, you just look at the final dollar amount.
-However, the mechanics of these plans rely heavily on you knowing your usage history intimately.
-If you select a tier that is too small for your home, you could face penalties.
-If you pick a tier that is too large, you are paying for energy you never used.
+This structure significantly simplifies the confusing process of comparing electricity rates because you don’t have to break out a calculator to multiply a volatile price per kWh by your estimated usage.
+Instead, you just look at the bottom line.
+However, the mechanics of these plans require you to know your home’s usage history intimately.
+If you select a tier that is too small, you trigger massive penalties.
+If you pick a tier that is too large, you are voluntarily donating money to the electric company.

 A man compares a flat rate plan with a consistent bill to a fixed rate plan where the bill changes with usage.